wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.1 =
+Added ability to set the duration time for S3 media lifespan.
+Expanded the S3 server list for current Amazon S3 global regions.
+Note: The S3 server must be specified to the one that matches the region of the bucket.
+Added additional help text in the S3 settings tab.

 = 3.0 =
 Added support for Amazon S3 (and compatible file services) for video file storage and secured video serving.
 Fixed an issue where uppercase file extension videos were not recognized.
 Optimized temporary value cache to use APC, if available.